Indicator

 Estimates by the Williams Institute show that Asian LGBT immigrants comprised nearly 14% of the state’s Asian LGBT adult population.
 Their analysis of CHIS data collected between 2015 and 2021 also revealed that while most Asian LGBT immigrants were in the workforce, nearly one-third lived below 200% of the federal poverty level.
 Further, nearly 40% reported they did not have a usual source of healthcare.

-According to UC Merced’s Community and Labor Center, about 75% of California’s farmworkers are undocumented.
+According to UC Merced’s Community and Labor Center survey, a “significant proportion” of California’s farmworkers are undocumented and nearly one in five experienced wage theft.
 Their analysis of 2017-2022 ACS data showed that California farmworkers have seen an increase in average annual earnings and a decrease in the average number of hours worked that is likely related to the state’s implementation of farmworker overtime protections in 2019.

 Though there have been some recent policy changes to protect California’s agricultural workers, there is still more work to be done to ensure this essential workforce is given the same labor protections as other industries.

-Under the federal Fair Labor Standards Act passed in 1938, agricultural workers were excluded from wage protections and overtime compensation requirements that were in place for workers in other industries.
+Under the federal Fair Labor Standards Act passed in 1938, agricultural workers, who are largely immigrant workers, were excluded from wage protections and overtime compensation requirements that were in place for workers in other industries.
 This meant that farms were not required to pay overtime to workers until they worked over 10 hours in a workday or 60 hours a week, unlike other industries where overtime is paid after 8 hours in a workday or 40 hours a week.
 In 2016, advocates like CAUSE supported the passage and signing of AB 1066, a bill to include agricultural workers in existing California labor law that implements protections for working hours, standard meal periods, and overtime pay – benefits similar to what workers in other industries receive.
-As a result of this legislation, California became the first state to require overtime be paid to farm workers who work beyond an 8-hour day.
+As a result of this legislation, California became the first state to require employers pay overtime wages to farm workers who work beyond an 8-hour day or 40-hour workweek.

 This policy change was a win in the fight toward addressing worker exploitation.
-However, much work remains to be done – a call answered by CAUSE, the Mixteco/Indigena Community Organizing Project (MICOP), and other immigrant-serving organizations in the Central Coast region.
-Since 2021, CAUSE and MICOP have supported a surge of advocacy by farmworkers striking for a living wage through the Alianza Campesina coalition, even as agricultural owners increase their usage of the H-2A visa program to expand the agricultural workforce.
+However, much work remains to be done – a call answered by CAUSE, Mixteco/Indígena Community Organizing Project (MICOP), and other immigrant-serving organizations in the Central Coast region.
+CAUSE and MICOP have supported farmworker advocacy for a living wage through the Alianza Campesina coalition, even as agricultural owners increase their usage of the H-2A visa program to expand the agricultural workforce.
 CAUSE has also worked to ensure food safety standards and adequate housing for H-2A workers, who have their housing, food, transportation, and immigration status controlled by their employer when they are working in the United States.
-To ensure that farmworkers have access to public resources and know their labor rights, CAUSE also recently helped to open the Farmworker Resource Program in Santa Barbara County.

 Photo credit: Andrew Nixon, Capital Public Radio